 Because it is tailored to the unique needs of each person, humanistic counseling can help with a wide variety of difficulties.
 Regardless of how they’re labeled, humanism believes that the challenges people face are rooted in existential anxieties such as freedom, meaninglessness, and the inevitability of death.
 Humanistic therapy can also help those dealing with existential depression, brought about by similar anxieties and dreads about the meaning of life.

-Accordingly, a humanistic therapist can help with these issues:2,3,6
+A humanistic therapist can help with issues like:2,3,6

 - Anxiety